7Block Labs

 References you can hand to engineering and audit

-• IETF RFC 9380 (Hashing to Elliptic Curves) and CFRG BLS signature draft (ciphersuites incl.
-POP). (ietf.org)
+• IETF RFC 9380: This covers Hashing to Elliptic Curves and includes the CFRG BLS signature draft (with ciphersuites like POP).
+Check it out here.

 Bottom line

-• If you need stronger assurances (or want to compress per‑claim gas further), add a periodic Halo2‑KZG/aPlonK super‑proof.
-The hybrid gets you the latency of BLS and the cryptographic finality of ZK, with clean operational boundaries.
+• But hey, if you want to boost your assurances or squeeze out even more gas savings per claim, consider adding a periodic Halo2-KZG/aPlonK super-proof.
+This mix gives you the speedy benefits of BLS while also providing the cryptographic finality of ZK, all with clear operational boundaries.

-If you’d like, we can share a hardened Solidity snippet for FastAggregateVerify using the 0x0f pairing precompile, and a tested message encoder/hasher aligned with RFC 9380 and the POP ciphersuite, plus a batch manifest template that plugs into your bridge contracts. (eips.ethereum.org)
+Sure thing!
+We can provide you with a solid Solidity snippet for FastAggregateVerify that uses the 0x0f pairing precompile.
+Plus, we’ve also got a message encoder/hasher that's all set to go, aligning with RFC 9380 and the POP ciphersuite.
+And don’t forget, we’ll throw in a batch manifest template that fits right into your bridge contracts.
+Check it out here: (eips.ethereum.org).

 Like what you're reading?
 Let's build together.